civl-verifier/civl-verifier.github.io/doc.md

 Going from preemtive to non-preemptive semantics simplifies the reasoning at one particular program layer.
 In going from the layer-0 program to the layer-2 program, the set of yield locations progressively reduces because invocations of yielding procedures are replaced by invocations of atomic actions, thereby leading to simplified reasoning at the higher layer.

-## Refinement Checking

-We now explain how the annotation `{:refines "AtomicIncrBy2"}` is checked on the implementation of the procedure `IncrBy2`.
-This refinement checking justifies the transformation of the layer-1 program to the layer-2 program.
-CIVL checks that along each execution path in `IncrBy2` from entry to exit, there is exactly one yield-to-yield fragment that behaves like `AtomicIncrBy2`.
-(In this particular example, `IncrBy2` consists of only a single yield-to-yield fragment at layer 1.)
-All other yield-to-yield fragments before and after this unique fragment leave state visible to the environment of `IncrBy2` unchanged.
-The visible state for `IncrBy2` includes only the global variable `x`.
-In general, visible state for a procedure includes global variables and output variables of the procedure.

 # Introducing and Hiding Variables